SoftUni-Internal/interactive-content/EN/01-Components/03-Data-Binding-And-Templates.md

 Angular-Components-20-Attach-Events

-You can display additional content with the help of Event handlers.
+We can display additional content with the help of Event handlers.

-Even handlers are used for listening to certain events and they can be attached to html elements.
+Even handlers are used for listening to certain events and they can be attached to HTML elements.

-Here we have an HTML example of **how to do the Angular event binding** syntax:
+Here we have an HTML example of **how to implement the Angular event binding** syntax:

 ```html
 <button (click)="showContent($event)">Show Content</button>